 The Western side of Poipu Beach is perfect for beginner bodyboarders as small waves break gently on the shallow sandbar.
 This creates a fun play area for beginners and families with small children.

 Poipu Beach also makes for a great spot for swimming, snorkelling, and boogie boarding.
 To get to the beach, you will pass by farms, ranches, forests, jungles, and a eucalyptus tree tunnel that ushers one into the South Shore.

 Where to eat: Little Fish Coffee Poipu

 For a quick early-morning pick-me-up, stop by Little Fish Coffee Poipu.
 Here, you can grab a steaming cup of traditional or specialty coffee or indulge with a fresh fruit smoothie.

 Accompany your favourite morning beverage with a bagel breakfast sandwich and a juicy fruit salad for a light but filling morning meal.

 What to Do: Spot Some Seals and Turtles on Poipu Beach

-Poipu Beach is one of the best beaches on Kauai, and some have even dubbed it the best beach in America.
+Poipu Beach is one of the best beaches on Kauai.
+It has even been dubbed the best beach in America.
 Although it is a relatively small beach, it is fantastic for spotting local wildlife such as the Hawaiian monk seal and green sea turtles.

 And if the seals aren’t there, don’t worry.
 Poipu Beach is one of the safest beaches in Kauai, with a lifeguard present seven days a week.
 Take a dip in the beautiful Pacific before heading off to the next attraction.